UWPCE-PythonCert/Py300/_sources/condensed_concurrency.rst.txt

 Key points:

-There is no Python thread scheduler, it is up to the host OS
+ - There is no Python thread scheduler, it is up to the host OS

-Do not use for CPU bound problems, will go slower than no threads, especially on multiple cores!!!
+ - Works well for I/O bound problems, can use literally thousands of threads

-Works well for I/O bound problems, can use literally thousands of threads.
+ - Limit CPU-bound processing to C extensions (that release the GIL)

-Limit CPU-bound processing to C extensions (that release the GIL)
+ - Do not use for CPU bound problems, will go slower than no threads, especially on multiple cores!!!

 Starting threads is relatively simple, but there are many potential issues.

 We already talked about shared data, this can lead to a race condition.